Where to buy matcha in Japan – when the media tell you there is a shortage

 The famous but unusual: Ginkaku-ji, Kyoto

-Ginkakuji is one of my famous Kyoto temples now.
-It has views, bamboo, moss, Zen gardens… and a cracking gift shop.
-I bought a perfectly nice tin of Uji Koyamaen (40g) by major producer Marukyu Koyamaen for about 2000JPY there.
-They store it correctly, and it’s apparently also the official supplier of the temple.
+I bought 40g nice tin of ceremonial matcha by major Uji producer Marukyu Koyamaen for about 2000JPY there.
+The matcha sold here is a special edition for Ginkakuji, so I have no comparison where it sits with the other Marukyu matcha for sale.
+They store it correctly, and Marukuyu apparently is also the official supplier of the temple.
 You could do worse.
 They only sell one or two tins per customer, which is fair enough.

 As I am not a big, big matcha drinker, this small tin will serve me well until next year, and this was a pure chance finding – it might pay to ask at other Buddhist temples, especially those that offer tea ceremonies (Daitoku-ji, Myoshin-ji, Kodai-ji, to name just a few), whether they sell matcha to the public.